 Men should have regular digital rectal exams as they age.
 This involves a healthcare provider manually checking for lumpy areas in the prostate by inserting a gloved, lubricated finger into the rectum.
 If any abnormalities are detected, a doctor may order a prostate-specific antigen (PSA) test.
 This test cannot provide a clear diagnosis, but its results can help determine whether or not to look for additional signs of cancer.

 If further exploration is needed, a prostate biopsy may be performed.
 In this process, a urologist takes roughly 12 tissue samples from the prostate.
 A needle is inserted into the prostate, either through the rectum or the perineum.
 (The perineum is located between the testicles and anus).

 Should the prostate biopsy return positive results, an oncologist will check for cancer elsewhere in the body.
 This is known as staging.
 During this time, patients may undergo blood tests, X-rays and CT, MRI or nuclear medicine scans.

 What Causes Prostate Cancer?

-The exact cause of prostate cancer is not know.
+The exact cause of prostate cancer is not known.
 However, there is evidence that the disease may be linked to genetics; men with relatives who have had prostate cancer are more at risk.
-Some studies have suggested that red meat and and high-fat dairy foods may contribute to prostate cancer.
+Some studies have suggested that red meat and high-fat dairy foods may contribute to prostate cancer.
 However, more studies are needed to corroborate this data.

 Can Prostate Cancer Spread?